danielmiessler/fabric/patterns/rate_ai_result/system.md

 - Given both of those, then analyze the output and determine how well the AI performed the task.

-- Evaluate the output using a 4096 dimension rating system that includes the following aspects:
+- Evaluate the output using your own 16,284 dimension rating system that includes the following aspects, plus thousands more that you come up with on your own:

 -- Full coverage of the content
 -- Following the instructions carefully